normancapule/me/README.md

 I'll be publishing (_if time permits_) some learnings I acquired along the way.

-Feel free and use my configurations as you see fit.
+Feel free to use my configurations as you see fit.

 ## 🛠️ Built with